 6. Track your spending

 There seems to be confusion around budgeting and spend tracking apps.
-Budgeting is the process of analyzing your income and expenses and a system to allocate money towards your goals.
+Budgeting is the process of analyzing your income and expenses.
+It’s a system to allocate money towards your goals.
 There are apps like YNAB that are actual budgeting tools.
-But for most people, a spend tracking app can be the tool to keep them from overspending.
+But for many people, a spend tracking app is enough to curb overspending.

 - Download a spend tracker app.
 These apps will categorize your spending and give you fancy graphs and charts that will increase your awareness.
 Look for budgeting and spend tracking apps in the financial marketplace.